E2 formality via obstruction theory

 We denote by $\cat{grVect}_k$ the category of graded vector spaces over a field $k$.
 This category has a symmetric monoidal structure whose symmetry isomorphism involves the usual sign.
 Our graded vector spaces are cohomologically graded.
 We write $V\mapsto sV$ for the shift in this category given by $(sV)^i=V^{i-1}$.

-Given a graded vector space $V$, we denote by $\sym(V)$ the symmetric algebra on $V$ and $\Lambda(V)$ the exterior algebra on $V$.
-Of course, the sign rules implies that, if $V$ is concentrated in odd degrees and the characteristic of the field is not $2$, then $\sym(V)=\Lambda(V)$.
+Given a graded vector space $V$, we denote by $\sym(V)$ the symmetric algebra on $V$, i.e. the free graded commutative algebra on $V$.
+If $V$ is concentrated in odd degrees, we write $\Lambda(V)$ for the exterior algebra on $V$ which is, by definition, the free \emph{strictly} commutative algebra on $V$ (strictly commutative means that elements of odd degrees square to zero).
+Of course, by the sign rules, there is an isomorphism $\Lambda(V)\cong \sym(V)$ if the characteristic of the field is different from $2$.